-DICK: The question is often asked...I remember Keith Willheight(?) who now teaches at Dallas, that his PhD. dissertation at Purdue and it was a comparison of you and Chuck Swindol and your style of preaching, both had been in your church about the same amount of time at about the same time the book of Galatians.
+DICK: The question is often asked...I remember Keith Willhite who now teaches at Dallas, did his PhD dissertation at Purdue and it was a comparison of you and Chuck Swindoll and your style of preaching, both had been in your church about the same amount of time.
+You preached on Daniel at about the same time.
+The book of Galatians.
 And his conclusion was you were a texturally oriented preacher and Chuck was an audience-oriented preacher.
 So the question is...I know you don't totally ignore the audience...from your perspective, how important is audience-orientation, and maybe we define that by application?
 One of the students put it this way, do you preach in order to invoke a specific response from your hearers?
 And if so, how does this affect your preparation and delivery?

-DICK: So you sort of leave that over to the Spirit of God to apply it.
+DICK: So you’re going to leave that over to the Spirit of God to apply it.

 DICK: So two generic responses...you're always preaching for understanding and obedience without particular regard for a language group or couple...

 JOHN: Yeah, that's a good way to say, preaching for understanding and obedience and the Word of God changes how people think and how they think then controls how they act.
 And then that manifests itself in the areas of life.